carloliveros/uce-scripts/UCE pipeline.md

 Save the file on the /public/uce/work folder as pre-process.conf.

-The illumiprocessor python script trims adapter contamination and performs quality checking of reads.
-Create a folder in your work folder and copy all raw read files in that folder.

-In the command line, call the program and insert arguments for the input (the folder containing raw reads), the output directory, your config file, and the number of processors to be used.

-Navigate to your working directory.
+Navigate to your working directory and create a directory that will contain the output.

 ```
 mkdir cleaned-reads
 ```

+Call the program and insert arguments for the input (the folder containing raw reads), the output directory, your config file, and the number of processors to be used.

 version 2
 ```